Exploring Greece on a Mindful Movement Yoga Retreat

 Your phone flashes.
 Another request.
 Another to-do.
 The car needs petrol, the kids need breakfast and you were meant to clean the house last week.
 It’s been forever since you’ve had a moment to yourself and you’re feeling it.
 Sore back, stiff neck and that lingering sense of guilt.
 You know you should be looking after yourself but there’s never enough time.
 Instead, you start to imagine the endless blue of the mediterranean ocean, the beautiful white architecture, the organic food and abundance of radiance.

-We got in touch with Anastassia Dellis, Ballito-based yoga instructor and owner of The Mindful Movement to hear all about her journey of mindfulness and what you can expect on her exciting retreat in Greece 2019.
+We got in touch with Anastasia Dellis, Ballito-based yoga instructor and owner of The Mindful Movement to hear all about her journey of mindfulness and what you can expect on her exciting retreats in Greece 2019.

 Anastasia started her yoga journey in Cape Town, in 2011 and was instantaneously hooked.
 At that stage, she was hitting the nine-to-five grind in the corporate world when her life hit an all time low.
 It was during a corporate team-building event when she literally stumbled onto a yoga mat.
 She immediately started to experience the powerful healing (mental, emotional and physical) benefits of yoga.
 After a traumatic experience of losing her father, she turned to her practice and was able to find healing and growth through her time spent on her mat.